 For the complete picture on launching your practice, see our guide on starting an optometric practice.

-The Financial Reality of Year One
+What Is the Financial Reality of Year One?

 Understanding typical first-year economics helps set realistic expectations.

-Revenue Ramp-Up Timeline
+What Does the Revenue Ramp-Up Timeline Look Like?

 New practices do not hit full revenue immediately.
 A typical ramp: